women dancing near mirror

 The performing arts have a long history of struggles with issues of racism, homophobia, and transphobia.

-As a drama student, it is crucial to be aware of these issues and actively work towards creating a more inclusive and equitable industry.
+As a drama student, it is crucial to be aware of these issues and actively work towards creating a more inclusive and equitable industry for all performing artists.

 Educate yourself on the experiences of marginalized communities and challenge discriminatory practices when you encounter them.